lucidworks/banana/README.md

 __A__: The simplest solution is to use a Apache or nginx reverse proxy (See for example https://groups.google.com/forum/#!topic/ajax-solr/pLtYfm83I98).

-__Q__: The timestamp field in my data is different from "event\_timestamp".
-How do I modify my dashboards to account for this?
-__A__: By default, Banana assumes that the time field is "event\_timestamp" If your time field is different you will just need to manually change it in ALL panels.
-We are reviewing this design (of allowing different time fields for different panels) and may move to one time field for all panels, based on user feedback.

 __Q__ : Can I use banana for non-time series data?
-__A__: Currently, we are focused on time series data and the dashboards will not work correctly without a time picker and without configuring the time field in the terms, histogram and table panels.
-However, many of our users apply the following workaround:

-1. Store a timestamp field indicating the indexing time of the document (or last modified time).
-2. Create a _timepicker_ panel in its own row and move the row to the bottom
-3. In the in the _timepicker_, select the time field to be the one representing indexing time or last modified time.
-4. Set the date range to be "Since 01/01/2000" (or starting even earlier if necessary).
-Fundamentally, choose a time range that is long enough to encompass the entire data set.
-5. Hide the row containing the _timepicker_.
-It will not be changed...
-5. Use the same time field in the other panels, such as the _terms_ panel, and you can get beautiful visualizations of non time-series data.
+__A__:  Yes, from version 1.3 onwards, non-time series data are also supported.

 ### Support

-Banana uses the dashboard configuration capabilities of Kibana (from which it is forked) and ports key panels to work with Solr; it provides many additional capabilities like panel specific filters, global parameters, and visualization of "group-by" style queries.
-We are in the process of adding many new panels that go well beyond what is available in Kibana, helping users build complete applications that leverage the data stored in Apache Solr and HDFS.
+Banana uses the dashboard configuration capabilities of Kibana (from which it is forked) and ports key panels to work with Solr; it provides many additional capabilities like heatmaps, range facets, panel specific filters, global parameters, and visualization of "group-by" style queries.
+We are in the continuing to add many new panels that go well beyond what is available in Kibana, helping users build complete applications that leverage the data stored in Apache Solr and HDFS.

 If you have any questions, please contact Andrew Thanalertvisuti (andrew.thanalertvisuti@lucidworks.com) or Ravi Krishnamurthy (ravi.krishnamurthy@lucidworks.com).

 ###Trademarks